Alohalhy/Code-Player/README.md

 # Code-Player
-A sample code player which enables to user to insert their codes to see the end-product
+A sample code player which enables user to insert their codes to see the end-product
 <P>Similar to JsBin and emphasizes on J-Query</P>